makrai/notes/wu-2404-ReFT-repr-finetun.md

 ## General comments about expressivity of ReFT

 * previous works have unified PEFTs under a single framework [He+ 2022a]
 * why not express ReFT as a PEFT method?
-The main reason is that
-* PEFT frameworks lack the notion of time or sequence (see the unified PEFT view provided in Table 1 on pg 5 of He+ 2022a)
+* because PEFT frameworks lack the notion of time or sequence (see the unified PEFT view provided in Table 1 on pg 5 of He+ 2022a)
   * representation modifications are necessarily applied to every token in the sequence, even in recent variants such as AdaLoRA [Zhang+ 2023]
 * ReFT leverages representations over time and